 5. Northwestern Denver

 Crimes in this area also involve property crime.
 The police, however, are seen around the neighborhood but scarcely.
-Ladies and travelers are safe to explore at night time only preferably.
+While women and travelers are safe to explore at night, it’s still wise to stay alert and take standard safety precautions.

 6. Central Business District

-Residents advised exploring the neighborhood only during the day for fear of illicit activities at night.
+Residents are advised to explore the neighborhood only during the day for fear of illicit activities at night.
 A lot of activities are coming from the police to make this area one of the best neighborhoods to stay in Denver.

 7. Montbello

-In June 2020 alone, 21 violent crime incidences and 56 property crimes were reported.
-Montbello has reported crimes on petty theft, making pickpocketing and mugging a frequent activity in crowded regions.
+In June 2020 alone, 21 violent crime incidents and 56 property crimes were reported.
+Montbello has reported crimes of petty theft, making pickpocketing and mugging a frequent activity in crowded regions.

 8. Alamo Placita

 Even though Alamo Placita is exceptionally livable, there are still crimes greater than the Denver average.
-Wandering and exploring past day time on foot/bike is safe, even for females traveling alone.
-Petty crimes are rare so moving around so extra caution is advised.
+Wandering and exploring past daytime on foot/bike is generally safe, even for females traveling alone.
+While petty crimes are rare, when moving around, extra caution is advised.

 9. Baker